HISTORY…50 years in the making!

 In the late 1980’s and early 1990’s, the Club made a major commitment to re-establishing junior sailing by hiring instructors and coaches to give direction and impetus to the program.
 As more and more children became involved, the need for a Caribbean regatta for juniors existed.
-Several club members founded the Caribbean International Optimist Regatta (now sponsored by Scotiabank and called the Scotiabank Regatta) in 1993.
+Several club members founded the Caribbean International Optimist Regatta (now the International Opti Regatta) in 1993.
 The event has become the premier junior sailing regatta in the Caribbean and it is known around the world as an ideal place to compete for novices and experts as well.
 Children from ages 6 to 15, representing 10 or more Caribbean islands/nations, all of North America, parts of South America and countries in Europe participate annually.
 An event that started with about 23 boats has grown to almost 100 of these single-handed dinghies.

 The annual Women’s Laser Regatta – Caribbean Championship is a Ladies-only sailing event that combines instruction with competition, at all skill levels.
 The event began in 1986 as a one-day regatta, started by Nance Frank & Dee Spear.
 It has been held annually with the exception of 1995, when it was canceled due to Hurricane Marilyn.
 Hurricane Lenny in 1999 forced the rescheduling of the 13th event into January of 2000.
 At its peak the regatta had grown into a major three-day event, attracting up to 60 women from the Caribbean, the United States and Europe.